Available as a Major, Minor or Certificate

 Online & Hybrid

 According to the Bureau of Labor Statistics, the creation of new businesses is the driving force of our economy.
 That's because when a new business is able to successfully grow, it usually means job creation.
 To become an entrepreneur is to be bold, and it requires business acumen, creative and strategic thinking, and an innovative approach for how to do things better, perhaps more efficiently.

-Entrepreneurship, a new major and minor option within the Bachelor of Interdisciplinary Studies degree, was created in partnership with Villanova's Institute for Innovation and Entrepreneurship (IIE).
+The major in Entrepreneurship within the Bachelor of Interdisciplinary Studies degree was created in partnership with Villanova's Institute for Innovation and Entrepreneurship (IIE).